euro-hpc-pl/SpinGlassPEPS.jl/README.md

 # Code Example

 A breakdown of this example can be found in the documentation.
-To run provided examples, activate `Project.toml` file in "examples" folder.
+To run provided examples, activate and instantiate `Project.toml` file in "examples" folder.

 ```@julia
 using SpinGlassPEPS